Empathy for the user

 Respect is earned, especially when a content design team is new to an organisation.
 A content designer’s role can fluctuate between stakeholder management and change management at times.
 Educating and informing is how to keep everyone working towards the same, improved user outcomes.

-Agile and Lean skills
+Agile and lean skills

 A content designer works with many teams.
 Therefore, it’s important that they can: